Computing the Fr\'echet Distance with a Retractable Leash: Framework

-Let $D_\eps$ denote the convex set of points $\{ z \in \R^d \mid \delta(0,z) \leq \eps \}$.
-We take the preimage of $f$ with the convex set $D_\eps$.
-The result contains all the points of $(s,t) \in \R^2$ such that $f(s,t) \in D_\eps$.
-Since the preimage of an affine mapping is affine too, we can apply an affine mapping to the convex set $D_\eps$.
-An affine mapping to a convex set results in a convex set and thereby we have a convex set of all points $(s,t)$ which fit in $D_\eps$.
-We take the intersection of cell $C[i,j]$ with $f^{-1}(D_\eps)$ to find the set of points in $C[i,j]$ with $T(s,t) \leq \eps$.
-This set is convex as it is the intersection of two convex sets. \end{proof}

 Lemma~\ref{lem:convexthreshold} has two important consequences.
-First, it implies that it is indeed sufficient to consider only the cell boundaries.
-Second, it tells us that the distance terrain along a boundary is well-behaved.
-In this corollary and in the remainder of the paper, we refer to a function with a single local minimum as \emph{unimodal}.
+First, it shows that it is indeed enough to focus on cell boundaries.
+Second, it tells us that the distance terrain along each side is \emph{unimodal}, that is, it has a single local minimum.